fwilleke80/com_audioarchive/docs/developer/architecture.md

 - Progressive enhancement for player and frontend interactions
 - No runtime CDN dependencies
 - External analysis performed through bounded, retryable jobs
+- Browser-local personal collections, with server resolution used only to enforce current clip visibility and stable identity